earnestt1234/FED3_Viz/Manual.md

 FED3 Viz will recognize these `.csv` files, as well as files converted into Excel (`.xlsx`) format.
 If the data have been changed out of one of these file types, they will have to be reconverted in order to be used by FED3 Viz.

+The [Appendix](#appendix) contains a note about different versions of the Arduino scripts used by FED3, and how FED3 Viz deals with them.

 ### Loading FEDs

 The **Load Button** of the Home Tab is used for loading data into FED3 Viz; this button is always active.
 Clicking it will bring up a file dialog where one or more FED3 files can be selected to import.